nanome-ai/plugin-loaders/README.md

 - URL Loader will load a molecule from RCSB, by its molecular code
 - Web Loader will start a web server.
-Other people can upload molecules to it, and they will appear in Nanome
+Other people can upload molecules or other files to it, and they will appear in Nanome.

+Web Loader currently supports:
+- Molecules: .pdb, .cif, .sdf
+- Presentations: .pptx, .ppt, .odp
+- Documents: .pdf

 ### Installation

 ```sh
 $ pip install nanome-loaders
 ```

+In order to load non-molecular files with Web Loader, the following applications should be installed on the computer running the plugin:
+- For Linux, the package "imagemagick" is required.
+- For Windows, ImageMagick should be installed, as well as LibreOffice and Ghostscript.
+Both ImageMagick and LibreOffice should be in the PATH environment variable (the folder containing simpress.exe should be in PATH for LibreOffice)

 ### Usage